Smit24-git/data-loader/readme.md

 * **disabled:** removes the profile from execution when set `True`. [_optional_]
 * **name:**  unique profile name.
 Allows program to identify available jobs.
 * **desc:** Internal Notes.
 Not used within program. (may change in future)
+* **source.datasource:** specify different datasource for particular job. if not specified, default is used. _optional_
 * **source.table:** table name of the source database. data from the provided source table will be retrieved on job execution.
 * **source.columns:** column names of the source database (separated by comma). columns provided in this list will be retrieved (and stored in to destination location) on job execution.[_optional_]
 * **source.from_file:** if `True`, table and columns will be replaced with files present in `./commands/<profile-name>/*.sql` files. see Query Files section for more info. [_optional_]